navdeeprana/CUDA.jl/docs/src/development/kernel.md

 - the default RNG uses global state; it is undefined behavior to use multiple instances
-- kernels automatically seed the RNG with a unique seed passed from the host, ensuring that multiple invocations of the same kernel will produce different results
+- kernels automatically seed the RNG with a unique seed passed from the host, ensuring that multiple invocations of the same kernel will produce different results.
+The seed is generated using the global RNG, `Random.default_rng()`.
+Thus, one way to reproduce random number sequences is by seeding the global RNG.
 - manual seeding is possible by calling `Random.seed!`, however, the RNG uses warp-shared state, so at least one thread per warp should seed, and all seeds within a warp should be identical